depletionmode/cupc8/doc/CUPC8 Manual.md

 		ld r0, $f101	; read RX buffer

-#### Instruction Set
+#### Instruction Set Architecture
 The **CUPC/8** instruction set contains of 38 8-bit instructions.
 Each instruction consists of an 5-bit/6-bit operation code (*opcode*) followed by register bits and zero, one or two bytes as defined by the instruction *format*.

 ###### Register Format
-Instructions of the **Register** format act on registers only and are 8-bit in length.
-The 5 most significant bits 7..3 denote the operation, bit 2 should always be cleared, bits 1 and 0 are registers Rb and Ra respectively (bit cleared = r0, bit set = r1).
+Instructions of the **register** format act on registers only and are 8-bit in length.
+The 5 most significant bits 7..3 denote the operation, bit 2 should always be cleared, bits 1 and 0 are registers Rb and Ra respectively (bit cleared = **r0**, bit set = **r1**).

+The CPU performs only a single *fetch* operation for instructions of this formations are the fastest to execute.

 	 -----------------------------
 	[   ins   |  0  |  Rb  |  Ra  ]